HORIZONS Outcome Measures

-Areas under investigation will include:
+Areas investigation include:

 - Pre-existing factors: including age, gender, social circumstances, co-morbidities.